swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 ## Changing Directories

 Now, let's move to a different directory.
 The command `cd` (change directory) is used to move around.
-Let's move into the `boot-camps` directory.
+Let's move into the `shell` directory.
 Enter the following command:

-    cd boot-camps

-Use the `ls` command to see what is inside this directory.
-This directory contains all of the material for this boot camp.
-Now move to the directory containing the data for the shell tutorial:

     cd shell